datacarpentry/image-processing/episodes/07-thresholding.md

 > ## More practice with simple thresholding (15 min)
 >
 > Now, it is your turn to practice.
 Suppose we want to use simple thresholding
-> to select only the colored shapes from this image:
+> to select only the colored shapes from the image `fig/06-more-junk.jpg`:
 >
 > ![Another image with geometric shapes on white background](../fig/06-more-junk.jpg)
 >
-> First, plot the grayscale histogram as in **Desktop/workshops/image-processing05-creating-histograms** and examine the distribution of grayscale values in the image.
+> First, plot the grayscale histogram as in the [Creating Histogram]({{ page.root }}/05-creating-histograms/) episode and examine the distribution of grayscale values in the image.
 What do you think would be a good value for the threshold `t`?
 >
 > > ## Solution
 > >